opengeospatial/e-learning/source/eo-geojson/text/overview.rst

 At completion of the module, trainees will be able to:

-- Summarize what the OGC EO Dataset Metadata GeoJSON(-LD) standard is
+- Summarize what the OGC EO Dataset Metadata GeoJSON encoding is
 - Identify example uses of metadata encoded as EO GeoJSON
 - Outline the benefits of documeting metadata according to this standard